Food Allergy

 Basics

-Food allergy is defined as an adverse health effect arising from a specific immune response that occurs reproducibly on exposure to a given food.
+Food allergies are adverse health effects arising from a specific immune response that occurs reproducibly on exposure to a given food.
+Immune responses can be IgE-mediated or non-IgE-mediated.
+This chapter focuses on IgE-mediated food allergy.

 Description

-- System(s) affected: gastrointestinal (GI), heme/lymphatic/immunologic, pulmonary, skin/exocrine
+- System(s) affected: gastrointestinal (GI), heme/lymphatic/immunologic, pulmonary, skin, cardiovascular

 Epidemiology

-- Predominant age: all ages but more common in infants and children
+- Traditionally felt more common in infants and young children

-- Disproportionate impact on underserved and minority patients
+- May disproportionately impact in underserved and minority populations

 Incidence